MartinBloedorn/ltest/README.md

 ## Defining tests

-Test cases are grouped in modules, which kinf of follows the syntax format in [Snow](https://github.com/mortie/snow), Define a module, and within it, appropriate test cases.
+Test cases are grouped in modules, which kind of follows the syntax format in [Snow](https://github.com/mortie/snow).
+Define a module, and within it, appropriate test cases.
 For example:

 ```c